 How and by whom was Velcro invented?

 In 1941, the Swiss engineer George de Mestral returns from a hunting trip.
-His dog, Milka, who spent her morning hanging out in the thickets, has her hair densely covered in burdock fruit.
+His dog, Milka, who spent her morning hanging out in the brush, has her hair densely covered in burdock fruit.
 Removing them one by one requires George de Mestral a lot of patience.
 He had all the time to observe the operation of those tenacious little fruits.
-Out of curiosity, he analyzes some of them under the microscope and notices that their hooks are deformable and return to their initial position when plucking them from the hairs.
+Out of curiosity, he analyses some of them under the microscope and notices that their hooks are deformable and return to their initial position when plucking them from the hairs.
 That's how he got the idea to make a quick closing system, which will become one of the most emblematic examples of biomimicry!

 The second key example: the Shinkansen